hyteoo/Geeetech-i3-A-Pro/README.md

 This repo contains the ported settings for the latest Marlin firmware Stock settings + minor tweaks
+I try to keep the config up to date, for earlier versions, check the revision history.

 # Installation, flashing
 * Get latest version of Arduino (tested with 1.8.3 but latest one should work fine)